USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load_GNU.md

 make |& tee make.log
 ```

-7. change directories to the $BIN dir and verify that both the libioapi.a and the m3tools were successfully built
+7. Change directories to the $BIN dir and verify that both the libioapi.a and the m3tools were successfully built

 ```
 cd $BIN